RichardBongani/Web_Scraping_Microverse/README.md

 ruby above version 2.6.4 (Other versions probably will work just fine, but it's not recommended)

 ## Gem Library
-There are two gems used in this project :Nokogiri, rest client & CSV
+There are two gems used in this project :Nokogiri, rest client & CSV.
+The following gem files are under specific_install folder.

 ### Setup
 To clone this project using ssh: git clone git@github.com:RichardBongani/Web_Scraping_Microverse.git